 Yascha Mounk is a writer and academic known for his work on the crisis of democracy and the defense of philosophically liberal values.

 Born in Germany to Polish parents, Yascha received his BA in History from Trinity College Cambridge and his PhD in Government from Harvard University.
 He is a Professor of the Practice of International Affairs at Johns Hopkins University, where he holds appointments in both the School of Advanced International Studies and the SNF Agora Institute.
 Yascha is also a Contributing Editor at The Atlantic, a Senior Fellow at the Council on Foreign Relations, a Moynihan Public Fellow at City College.
-He is the Founder of Persuasion.
-From April 2023, he will serve as a Publisher (Herausgeber) at Die Zeit.
+He is the Founder of Persuasion, the host of The Good Fight podcast, and serves as a publisher (Herausgeber) at Die Zeit.